sipgate-io/sipgateio-node/README.md

 ### Fax

-Send any PDF file buffer as a fax to a single number.
+Send any PDF file as a fax to a single number.

 ### Call